 Symptoms include a lasting cough, fatigue, coughing up blood, chest pain, sweating at night, fever, loss of appetite, and weight loss.

 You CAN spread active TB to others.
 Your family, friends, and people you work with closely should be tested.

-Take all medication until it’s gone.
+Take all medicine until it’s gone.
 TB disease can almost always be cured.
-But you may become sick again if you don’t take all of your medication, even if you feel better.
+But you may become sick again if you don’t take all your medicine, even if you feel better.

 Anyone who has ever had contact with a person with active TB can get TB.
 Groups of people who are considered to be at high risk of TB include: